 The snacks all provided the same number of calories, however, the snack eaten by participants who consumed fewer calories at dinner contained more protein.

-To promote weight management, eat plenty of protein-rich foods throughout the day.
-Drink a whey protein shake with a snack between meals to curb hunger and reduce caloric intake later in the day.
+Take whey protein shake as a snack between meals to curb hunger and reduce caloric intake later in the day to support healthy weight loss.

 Whey Protein for General Health and Well-being